 It’s Actually A Warm Fabric.
 No, Really!

 For most, it’s hard to believe that Linen can be worn even during winter.
 But in reality, Linen’s hollow fibres actually insulate the wearer from the elements outside.
 The fabric drapes beautifully over skin and helps you stay comfortable, especially in air-conditioned environments.
-Additionally, Linen fabrics which are woven and not meshed provide even better comfort.
+Additionally, Pure Linen Fabric which are woven and not meshed provide even better comfort.

 Essentially, even when the mercury drops, your style statement doesn’t.